fieldtrip/website/tutorial/preproc/continuous.md

 If you zoom in and look in detail at the SCLK01 channel, you can see that there are small jumps every 3 seconds.
 These are due to the data being discontinuous on disk, i.e. only the 3 second segments around each stimulus are stored on disk and the data in-between the trials is not stored.
 Consequently the MEG channels will also have small jumps every 3 seconds and hence this particular dataset should **not be interpreted** as a continuous recording.
 Many other CTF recordings are stored on disk with data segments of 10 seconds each; these can be interpreted as continuous as there are no gaps between the long segments.

-## Preprocessing, filtering and re-referencing
+## Preprocessing, filtering and rereferencing

-For preprocessing this EEG data set, the choice of the reference has to be considered.
-During acquisition the reference channel of the EEG amplifier was attached to the left mastoid.
-We would like to analyze this data with a linked-mastoid reference (also known as an average-mastoid reference).
-Furthermore, the detection of eye movement and blink artifacts is facilitated by computing bipolar derivation for the electrodes that were placed horizontally and vertically around the eyes.
+We can improve the preprocessing by optimizing the reference.
+During acquisition the reference channel of the EEG amplifier was attached to the left mastoid, and one electrode was placed below the left eye.
+We would like to analyze the EEG data with a linked-mastoid reference (also known as an average-mastoid reference).
+Furthermore, the detection of eye movement and blink artifacts is facilitated by computing a bipolar derivation for the electrodes that were placed horizontally and vertically around the eyes.

 The channel names that were configured in the BrainAmp Recorder software correspond to the labels of the locations in the electrode cap.
 These electrode locations are numbered 1 to 60, and the corresponding channel names as ASCII strings are '1', '2', ...
 '60'.
 Channel 53 correspond to the right mastoid.
 Since the left mastoid was used as reference in the acquisition, it is not represented in the data file (because the Voltage at that electrode is zero by definition).